 4. Have your child wear sandals to complete the outfit, and add a brown robe if you like.

-You’ll need: a robe (their usual dressing gown may be suitable if it’s dark and plain), some gold card, glitter and shiny paper, glue, tinsel, safety pins, a long plastic necklace, glitter, gold-coloured rope or ribbon, bright clothes, plimsolls.
+To make a three kings costume you’ll need: a robe (their usual dressing gown may be suitable if it’s dark and plain), some gold card, glitter and shiny paper, glue, tinsel, safety pins, a long plastic necklace, glitter, gold-coloured rope or ribbon, bright clothes, plimsolls.

 1. Decorate their robe by using safety pins to fasten on strands of tinsel of all colours.
 Tie the robe with gold rope or ribbon.